Celebrate the Feast of Saint Oscar Romero

 He said, “We might be left without a radio station: God’s best microphone is Christ, and Christ’s best microphone is the Church, and the Church is all of you.
 Let each one of you, in your own job, in your own vocation—nun, married person, bishop, priest, high school or university student, day laborer, wage earner, market woman—one in your own place … live the faith intensely and feel that in your surroundings you are a true microphone of God our Lord.”

 Archbishop Romero was such a loud microphone for God that he was assassinated while celebrating Mass on March 24, 1980.
 His witness reminds us to not remain quietly on the sidelines, but to become microphones for God.
-He inspires us to speak out with our brothers and sisters who need help breaking down systems and structures that perpetuate poverty and suffering.
+He inspires us to speak out with our sisters and brothers who need help breaking down systems and structures that perpetuate poverty and suffering.
 People around the world continue to face oppression in many forms—it’s up to us to be God’s microphone by advocating on their behalf.

 Now is the time to speak out like Saint Oscar Romero did.